3zzouz/OOP-E-Commerce-Project/README.md

 - Multiple Shipping Options: Introduced the concept of shipping options.
 Customers can choose between standard and express shipping methods, each method affecting the cost of the orders.

 For more information, you will find well-commented code that will guide you when reading the code and during its execution.
-For many classes and methods when you hover on them you will find all the information needed Work done by Dhouibi Mohamed Aziz GL2/1
+For many classes and methods when you hover on them you will find all the information needed.
+Work done by Dhouibi Mohamed Aziz GL2/1